-That's what a co-signer actually does.
-They sign the lease alongside you and agree to be legally on the hook if you don't pay.
-They don't live with you — they're not a roommate.
+That's what a co-signer actually does: they sign the lease alongside you and agree to be legally responsible if you don't pay.
+They're not a roommate.
 They're a financial backstop.
-When the landlord sees their name on that application with strong credit and income, it changes the math of how risky you look.
+When a landlord sees their name on the application with strong credit and income, it changes the risk math entirely.

 When a co-signer actually helps